 - Side effects of medicines used to treat seizures

 Symptoms may also occur due to low calcium levels.
 These include:

 and a can help detect pseudofractures, bone loss, and bone softening.
 More importantly, osteomalacia can look like weakening of the bones from on bone density testing.

 People with certain conditions may need regular blood tests to monitor blood levels of phosphorus and calcium.

-Some people with vitamin deficiency disorders will see improvement within a few weeks.
-You should heal completely with treatment in about 6 months.
+Some people with vitamin deficiency disorders will get better within a few weeks.
+With treatment, healing should happen within 6 months.